xsa/x14s.com/docs/index.md

 ---

-???+ abstract ":field_hockey: Recommended Training Gear"
+???+ quote ":field_hockey: Recommended Training Gear"
     Training gear that we've been using for our training sessions, whatever the age group or level, that we're recommending you.

     - [**Crazy Catch** Wild Child Rebound Net](https://amzn.to/43uc5lG){:target="_blank"}: random, unpredictable, rebounds.
 Perfect for goalies and field players reflex development.
     - [Katchet Training Aid ramp](https://amzn.to/43KU0iY){:target="_blank"}: perfect to work on deflections, passing & receiving skills, and goalie training.

-???+ abstract ":books: Recommended Readings"
+???+ quote ":books: Recommended Readings"
     A non-exhaustive list of books and articles that helped me to improve as trainer, coach, and human being, enjoy!

     - [SMALL-SIDED GAMES: How to effectively train your players in variable and complex environments](https://amzn.to/3oPUBkH){:target="_blank"}, by Andreu Enrich